-Benefits: An obvious change from the day job to full-time artist will be benefits.
+Benefits: An obvious change from the day job to the full-time artist will benefits.
 These will likely be your responsibility now that you are self-employed.
-Getting health insurance will be a large priority but consider if you also want vision, dental or other insurances.
+Getting health insurance will be a large priority, but consider if you also want vision, dental, or other insurances.

 If understanding employment laws, taxes and finances sound outside your area of expertise, then plan to spend money on an accountant, financial adviser, or lawyer to help, or reconsider this career transition.

 Relationships: Your success as an independent artist will depend on building relationships between other artists, businesses, and collectors in the community.
 Before you make the leap, you should already have this infrastructure in your career.
 Networking and professional correspondence will be a daily part of your creative new day job.
 Be prepared to reach out to others to build relationships, pitch your art, and find collectors.